 Billing ZIP/Postal Code Validation

-Collecting billing postal code is the best practice in the US.
+Also, collecting billing postal code is the best practice in the US.
 For other countries, billing postal code may not be common practice.
-If many of your donors are from countries that don't use postal code verification, it is better to keep this disabled.
+If any of your donors are from countries that don't use postal code verification, you can reach out to our support team, so this feature can be disabled.
+Now, it's good to note that this verification can greatly help to reduce fraudulent donations - especially for US-based organizations.
+If you'd like this removed from your form, we'd recommend that you enable reCAPTCHA in your campaigns.

-Donorbox does not collect a billing address because it produces too many false positives.
+Please also note that Donorbox does not collect a billing address because it produces too many false positives.
 Some donors may forget which address they used for the card or could have a typo in the address on file with their bank.
-Plus, making the donor type in their full address can potentially lower your conversion.
+Plus, making the donor type in their full address can potentially lower your conversion rates.
 When it comes to the donation checkout, less is better.

 Block Scammers who Frequently Test Cards